 The key idea in life design is that you don’t get stuck on something that you have effectively no chance of succeeding at all.
 Designing your life and living a life that you truly want is attainable if you accept reality.
 The author goes on to say, “We are all for aggressive and world-changing goals.
 Please do fight City Hall.
 Oppose injustice.
 Work for women’s rights.
 Pursue food justice.
 End homelessness.
 Combat global warming.
 But do it smart.
 If you become open-minded enough to accept reality, you’ll be freed to reframe an actionable problem and design a way to participate in the world on things that matter to you and might even work.”

-Bust The Myths Of Ageing To Stay Forever Young
+#3 Bust The Myths Of Ageing and Stay Forever Young

 Negative stereotypes about getting older can become a self-fulfilling prophecy.
-In ‘To Age Well, Change How You Feel About Aging’ published by The Wall Street Journal states that “In test after test, researchers are finding that if we think about getting older in terms of decline or disability, our health likely will suffer.
+In ‘To Age Well, Change How You Feel About Aging’ published by The Wall Street Journal states that: “In test after test, researchers are finding that if we think about getting older in terms of decline or disability, our health likely will suffer.
 If on the other hand, we see ageing in terms of opportunity and growth, our bodies respond in kind.”
-The first step to ageing gracefully is to have the correct mindset by understanding the myths versus the facts on ageing.
+The first step to ageing gracefully is to have the correct mindset and understand the difference between the myths and facts on ageing.

 As seen in the graph above, many older adults report a better quality of life than younger adults.
-Another myth we naturally come to believe is that man’s mental powers reach their peak at the age of 25 and then begin a gradual decline.
+Another myth we naturally came to believe is that one's mental capacity reaches peak at the age of 25 and starts a gradual decline.
 However, Dr Maxwell Maltz MD writes in his book Psycho-Cybernetics that “the latest findings show that a man reaches his peak mentally somewhere around the age of 35 and maintains the same level until well past 70.
 Such nonsense as “you can’t teach an old dog new tricks” still persists despite the fact that numerous researchers have shown that learning ability is about as good at 70 as it is at 17.”

 Dr Hans Selye recommends exercise to stay forever young.
-Due to the myths that we assume about old age, older adults begin to taper off both physical and mental activity.
+Due to the myths that we assume with old age, older adults begin to taper off both physical and mental activities.
 Lack of exercise leads to the constriction of blood vessels and make them virtually disappear.
-Blood vessels (finer blood vessels are called capillaries) are the supply of life-giving blood that feeds all body tissues and removes waste products.
+Blood vessels are the supply of life-giving blood that feeds all body tissues and removes waste products.
 Dr Maxwell Maltz writes, “Dr Selye has cultivated animal cell cultures within a living animal’s body by implanting a hollow tube.
 For some unknown reason biologically, new and “young” cells form inside this tube.
 Untended, however, they die within a month.
 However, if the fluid in the tube is washed daily, and waste products removed, the cells live indefinitely.
 They remain eternally “young” and neither “age” nor “die.”
 Dr Selye suggests that this may be the mechanism of ageing and that if so, “old age” can be postponed by slowing down the rate of waste production, or by helping the system to get rid of waste.
-In the human body, the capillaries are the channels through which waste is removed.
+In the human body, the capillaries (finer blood vessels) are the channels through which waste is removed.
 It has definitely been established that lack of exercise and inactivity literally “dries up” the capillaries.“

 Your thoughts can release abilities beyond normal limits.
 Having the right mindset is the key to personal fulfilment, success and youth.
 The amazing part is that it doesn’t require a lot of effort.
 It’s a choice.